superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 **Fraud & Safety**
 Vector Compute is a critical tool for detecting credit card fraud.
 It assesses transaction data for anomalies, flagging potentially fraudulent activities.
-In cybersecurity, Vector Compute identifies suspicious network activity, creating embeddings for network traffic data to detect patterns that deviate from normal behavior, potentially indicating security breaches or attacks.
+In cybersecurity, Vector Compute identifies suspicious network activity, creating embeddings for network traffic data, permitting detection of patterns that deviate from normal behavior, potentially indicating security breaches or attacks.

 **Clustering & Anomaly Detection**
-Businesses employ clustering with Vector Compute to group customers based on behavior and preferences, allowing for tailored marketing strategies.
+Businesses employ Vector Compute with clustering techniques to group customers based on behavior and preferences, allowing for tailored marketing strategies.
 In manufacturing, Vector Compute identifies anomalies in sensor data, preventing equipment failures and maintaining product quality.

 **Cybersecurity**